codeworksdev/animate.less/README.md

 }
 ```

 And there you have it!
 The animation has been achieved without using any jQuery.
-Of course, this is only tiny fraction of what can be achieved with Animate.less.
+Of course, this is only a tiny fraction of what can be achieved with Animate.less.
 Please head on over to [AnimateForLess.com](http://animateforless.com) for a full demo and to join the duscussion.

 ##Documentation
 Coming soon.
 I promise!